 If you have been granted planning permission for work on your property, you will need to arrange a street condition survey (also known as a pre-commencement survey) before any work starts.

-The survey is to ensure that the area is not damaged as a consequence of any works taking place, for example cracked paving or damaged street furniture caused during material deliveries, or damage caused by machinery or vehicles crossing or parking on the footway.
+The survey is to ensure that the public footway is not damaged as a consequence of any works taking place, for example cracked paving caused during material deliveries, or damage caused by machinery or vehicles crossing or parking on the footway.

 If any damage occurs whilst works are ongoing, the area will be made safe by our contractor and a permanent repair carried out at the end of the works.
 The cost for this repair will be met by the property owner or person(s) responsible for the damage.